pilotcreative/pilot-academy-tools/README.md

 3. Authorize:
 `$ ./trello_automation.sh authorize`

-A browser should open with Trello asking you for permission.
+A browser should open with Trello asking for permission.
 Allow and copy-paste the token from the browser to the terminal when prompted.
 You should see something like this:

 ```
 Please paste your token: